2018 Stewardship Internship Announcement

 PRIMARY DUTIES OF INTERNSHIP:

-1. Conduct onsite inspections of properties, including those with conservation easements and TRLC fee-owned properties.
+1. Conduct onsite inspections of properties with conservation easements and TRLC fee-owned properties.

-2. Assist staff with all preparatory and follow up tasks related to easement and property inspections, including maintenance of files and photographic records, updating protected lands database, updating stewardship database and preparing property inspection reports.
+3. Work closely with TRLC’s Land Stewardship Specialists to complete tasks related to easement and property inspections, including maintenance of files and photographic records, updating protected lands database, updating stewardship database and preparing property inspection reports.

 EXPERIENCE AND SKILLS REQUIRED: